wilcoxen-courses/e255-seaborn1/README.md

 1. Import `pandas` and `matplotlib.pyplot`, and import `seaborn` as `sns`.

-1. Set the default resolution for all Matplotlib plots, which includes those drawn by Seaborn, to 300 DPI using the line below:

-    ```python
-    plt.rcParams['figure.dpi'] = 300
-    ```

-    This allows the `dpi=300` keyword to be omitted from calls to `plt.subplots()` and also sets the resolution for some Seaborn figures that don't support the `dpi` keyword argument directly. `plt.rcParams` is a dictionary and many other Matplotlib defaults can be set this way as well.
+1. Set the default DPI for plots to 300.
+Seaborn is built on Matplotlib so this will set the resolution of Seaborn plots as well.

 1. Set the default style for Seaborn by calling `sns.set_theme()` with the argument `style="white"`.